seeingnft/teia-/Troubleshooting.md

 Try opening an incognito tab or clearing your cookies/cache to restart the wallet connection.
 You can also try a different browser.
 Also, try clicking the hamburger menu to "unsync" and then sync again.

 ## How do I edit the description of my NFT after I minted it?
 A transaction on a blockchain is irreversible.
 Once minted, you cannot edit the title, description, or tags.
-We recommend you consider burning it.
+We recommend you consider burning it and then re-minting it again.

 ## Nothing is working and I've tried all the troubleshooting possible.
 What should I do?
-We recommend to wait at least one day.
-The developers are constantly pushing updates to the site, and sometimes patience is the best answer.
+We recommend asking for help in the [Teia Discord](https://discord.gg/AQ56zrn55w).

 ## Wallet Errors
 ### I got "Storage quota exceeded for the operation" error - what happened?